Balatarin: Censorship of the site in Iran

 On February 1, 2007, only 6 months after Balatarin was launched, the Iranian Ministry of Information and Communication Technology blocked access to the website.
 In response, Balatarin asked users to call the ministry and complain.
-The ministry explained that the reason for blocking the website was a link to an article that contained rumors of Khamenei's death.
+The ministry explained that the reason for blocking the website was a link to an article that contained rumors of Ali Khamenei's death.

 Balatarin then created a number of new domains, including balatarin.info; but these, too, were blocked once they were discovered by the Iranian government.
 Currently, most Balatarin users in Iran access the site through proxy servers.

 From early December 2009, the Iranian government started to illegally redirect all Balatarin visitors from Iran to a government propaganda website called "Nabavi Green Movement".

 Balatarin is the subject of daily tirades by the state-run newspaper, Kayhan, which accuses the website and its management of being an instrument of foreign, anti-Islamic agencies, the same accusations that it levels at Facebook and Twitter., Before the 2013 Iranian presidential election, the cultural deputy commander of the Iranian Revolutionary Guard was quoted as saying "Four years ago, we didn't know how to combat Facebook, Twitter, Balatarin and BBC, but now we are prepared and know how to deal with them."